-'Dog Ears' - Skin is like any material and when it is sewn can cause some folding of the skin particularly in this operation at either end of the scar.
+'Dog Ears' - Skin is like any material and when it is sewn can cause some folding of the skin particularly in this operation at the end of the scar below the breast where it meets the chest wall.
 This normally settles with time but if noticeable can be adjusted under local anaesthetic i.e. a very minor procedure and at no extra cost.